Mean-Square Approximation of Iterated Ito and Stratonovich Stochastic Integrals of Multiplicities 1 to 6 from the Taylor-Ito and Taylor-Stratonovich Expansions Using Legendre Polynomials: Legendre Polynomials of Trigonometry?

-(III) If we talk about the explicit one-step strong Taylor--Ito scheme of the order of accuracy 1.5 for Ito SDEs, then numbers $q,$ $q_1$ (see (\ref{sad001}), (\ref{401})) are different.
+(III) If we talk about an explicit one-step strong Taylor--Ito scheme of the order of accuracy $\gamma=1.5$ for Ito SDEs, then the numbers $q,$ $q_1$ (see (\ref{sad001}), (\ref{401})) are different.
 At that $q_1\ll q$ (the case of Legendre polynomials).
 The number $q$ must be the same in (\ref{444}), (\ref{555}), (\ref{x5}) (the case of trigonometric functions).
 This leads to huge computational costs (see very complex formula (\ref{x5})).
-From the other hand we can to chose different numbers $q$ in (\ref{444}), (\ref{555}), (\ref{x5}).
-At that we must to exclude the random variables $\xi_q^{(i)},$ $\mu_q^{(i)}$ from (\ref{444}), (\ref{555}), (\ref{x5}).
-This leads to another problems which we discussed above (see (II)).
+From the other hand, we can choose different numbers $q$ in (\ref{444}), (\ref{555}), (\ref{x5}).
+At that we must exclude the random variables $\xi_q^{(i)},$ $\mu_q^{(i)}$ from (\ref{444}), (\ref{555}), (\ref{x5}).
+This leads to another problems which we discussed above (see Conclusion (II)).

+(IV) In addition, the author of this article supposes that the effect described in Conclusion (III) will be more impressive when analyzing more complex families of iterated Ito and Stratonovich stochastic integrals (when $\gamma=$ $2.0,$ $2.5,$ $3.0,$ $\ldots $).
+This supposition is based on the fact that the polynomial system of functions has the significant advantage (in comparison with the trigonometric system of functions) for approximation of iterated stochastic integrals for which not all weight functions are equal to 1.